 Well, why should you do it while traveling?

-Instead of getting your towels washed after every time you have a shower, just hang them up to dry.
+Instead of getting your towels washed after every shower, just hang them up to dry.
 If you’re staying in accommodation that provides cleaning services, this is the universal sign that means “don’t take my towel”!

 When done every day, this can make a significant difference.